How Long Does Apple Support iPhones? Complete Update List

 The iPhone 8 and iPhone 8 Plus could get support until 2024; this would be 7 years’ worth of iOS updates.
 And Apple has been known to support iPhones for this long.
 Plus, the iPhone 8 and iPhone 8 Plus are still really popular options with users.

-Does this mean you should still buy the iPhone 8 Plus in 2021?
+Does this mean you should still buy the iPhone 8 Plus?
 Potentially.
 The iPhone 8 Plus is still a good phone.
 It has plenty of performance, excellent battery life, and a decent camera.
 The iPhone 8 Plus is now very cheap too, so it is ideal if you’re looking for a bargain.

 Just be warned that, with the iPhone 8 and iPhone 8 Plus, you’ll potentially only get another couple of years’ worth of iOS updates.